Philip-Scott/Spice-up/README.md

 <img src="https://travis-ci.org/Philip-Scott/Spice-up.svg?branch=master" alt="build status">
 </p>

-Spice-up is a modern and intuitive desktop presentation app based upon [SpiceOfDesign's presentation concept](http://spiceofdesign.deviantart.com/art/New-Presentation-Concept-401767854).
-Built from the ground up for elementary OS, it gives you everything you need to create simple and beautiful presentations.
+Create presentations that stand out!
+Spice-Up has everything you need to create simple and beautiful presentations.
+Get your ideas across with beautiful designed templates, or start from scratch with a blank canvas.
+Either way, you will add some spice to your presentations with a wide variety of background patterns and a beautiful color palette.

 ### Spice Presentations Look Amazing!
 Images, Shapes, Text, as well as beautiful background patterns and easy to make custom gradients!